brentd09/AZ040Labs/PowerShell-Lab-03.md

     Get-Date | Select-Object -Property DayOfYear
     ```
     </Strong></details>
-8. Display the results of the previous command on a single line.
+8. Display the results of the previous command with the name of the property and its value on a single line.
     <details><summary>Click to see the answer</summary><Strong>

     ```PowerShell